-- 1. Dr. Java to demonstrate individual operations

-- 2. Demo programs: ComboBoxDemo, Component and LayoutDemo, JPanelDemo, GUIEventsDemo, MultipleEvents1/2, MouseEvents, MenuOptionsDemo
+- Demo programs: GUIComponentDemo, Component and LayoutDemo, JPanelDemo, GUIEventsDemo, MultipleEvents1/2, MouseEvents, MenuOptionsDemo

-- 3. Demo of ATM System on web
+- 2. Demo of ATM System on web

-- 4. Projectables
+- 3. Projectables

-- 5. NetBeans to demonstrate Free Design
+- 4. NetBeans to demonstrate Free Design

 I. Introduction

 - A. Today we will begin looking at creating and using graphical user interfaces (GUI's) in a program.
 This is a large subject, but after this series of lectures you should be able to create and use simple GUI's. - 1.
 For iteration 1 of the team project, the GUI has been provided for you you will just need to make some small additions for the "Return" and "Renewal" use cases. - 2.
 But for iterations 2 and 3, you will need to add to the GUI provided for you. - 3.
 This series of lectures will involve a lot of technical details concerning the Java libraries - which you will need to use both in lab and on your team project.
 There are a couple of important abstract concepts that you should also grasp from these lectures: